noskisdead/dots/README.md

    ```
 **Reboot to apply changes!**
 **Note:** You might not be able to login, if it's the case, select Hyprland in the SDDM menu located in the down-right corner of your screen.

+# To do
+Choose a file manager to install.
+Choose a video player to install.
+Choose an image viewer to install.